RxCEP/cepjs/docs/README.md

 ## slidingTimeWindow

 Splits the stream into sets of time-based fixed size.
 Additionally, it receives a second parameter that control when a new window must be open.
-If the slidingInterval is less than the timeSize, it will produce overlapping sets.
+If slidingInterval is less than timeSize, it will produce overlapping sets.

 ### Parameters